 As you could see above, Markets.com is supervised by the CySEC or Cyprus Securities and Exchange Commission.
 CySEC monitors the Cyprus Stock Exchange, registered brokers and companies, and the transactions taking place on the Stock Exchange.

 CySEC also monitors licensed collective investment funds, registered investment service companies, companies that operate mutual funds and investment consultants.
 CySEC covers €20,000 or 90% of investor's claim (whichever is lower) per person per firm, in case of broker bankruptcy.
 They also introduced a negative balance protection.
 At Markets.com a non-Cypriot citizen is treated the same way as a Cypriot resident in case something goes wrong.

-Markets.com doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+Markets.com doesn't have a banking background, which is not crucial, but would make a better case for their legitimacy.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange

 Markets.com is not listed on any stock exchange, hence it's harder to get detailed or any kind of direct information about its financial performance.

 Why is being listed on the stock market useful?
 For two reasons: